Can I have my art collection appraised by the Museum?

 Can I have a wedding or other private event at the Museum?

-Although wedding ceremonies are not allowed on premises, the Museum invites wedding receptions and other private, after-hours events for members at the Nelson-Society level and above.
+Although wedding ceremonies are not allowed on premises, the Museum invites wedding receptions and other private, after-hours events.

 Other types of events such as showers and luncheons (not private) are available to everyone.
 Our special events department is available to help with arrangements including catering which is arranged through Rozzelle Court Restaurant.